Psychological stress: Daily hassles/microstressors

 This category includes daily annoyances and minor hassles.
 Examples include: making decisions, meeting deadlines at work or school, traffic jams, encounters with irritating personalities, etc. Often, this type of stressor includes conflicts with other people.
 Daily stressors, however, are different for each individual, as not everyone perceives a certain event as stressful.
 For example, most people find public speaking to be stressful, but someone who has experience with it will not.

 Daily hassles are the most frequently occurring type of stressor in most adults.
 The high frequency of hassles causes this stressor to have the most physiological effect on an individual.
-Carolyn Aldwin, Ph.D., conducted a study at the Oregon State University that examined the perceived intensity of daily hassles on an individual's mortality.
+Carolyn Aldwin, Ph.D., conducted a longitudinal study on older men (mean age ca. 66 years at the time of first stress assessment) at the Oregon State University that examined the perceived intensity of daily hassles on an individual's mortality.
 Aldwin's study concluded that there is a strong correlation between individuals who rate their hassles as very intense and a high level of mortality.
 One's perception of their daily stressors can have a modulating effect on the physiological impact of daily stressors.

 There are three major psychological types of conflicts that can cause stress.